galaxyproject/SARS-CoV-2/1-PreProcessing/README.md

 ## Outputs

-This workflow produces three outputs that are used in tow subsequent analyses:
+This workflow produces three outputs that are used in two subsequent analyses:

 | #  | Output | Used in |
 |----|------|---------|